 Albert Park was given to the people of Middlesbrough by the ironmaster, Henry Bolckow in 1868 and was opened by Prince Arthur of Connaught and Stathearn, who was Queen Victoria’s seventh child and third son.
 It was the prince’s first public engagement and the park of course commemorates the name of his father, Albert, the Queen’s Consort, who died in 1861.

-Viking settlers probably established houses hereabouts in easy reach of the River Tees where perhaps their longships or fishing vessels were stationed.
-The name of Aarhus in Norway has exactly the same meaning as Teesside’s Ayresome, as may the east Denmark coastal town of Arhus.
+Viking settlers probably established houses here in easy reach of the Tees where perhaps longships or fishing vessels were stationed.
+The name Aarhus in Norway has the same meaning as Teesside’s Ayresome, as may the east Denmark coastal town of Arhus.

-Over the years the name Ayresome has changed slightly from ‘Arushum’ in 1129 to ‘Arsum’ in the thirteenth century and is marked on Saxton’s map of 1577 as ‘Ars-ham’ but this spelling was probably a less accurate interpretation of the pronunciation than the modern form, Ayresome.
+Over the years the name changed slightly from ‘Arushum’ in 1129 to ‘Arsum’ in the thirteenth century.
+It is marked on Saxton’s map of 1577 as ‘Ars-ham’ but this spelling was probably a less accurate interpretation of pronunciation than the modern form, Ayresome.

-Linthorpe Road follows the course of an old Middlesbrough lane called Linthorpe Lane which ran south to the village of Linthorpe, which is now another suburb of Middlesbrough located in and around The Avenue area at the southern terminus of Linthorpe Road.
+Linthorpe Road follows the course of an old Middlesbrough lane called Linthorpe Lane that ran south to Linthorpe village, now another suburb of Middlesbrough.
+Linthorpe is located in and around The Avenue area at the southern terminus of Linthorpe Road.

-The village of Linthorpe was once the home of the famed Linthorpe Pottery, where the noted designer and Orientalist, Christopher Dresser was employed.
-The pottery was founded in 1879 by local landowner, John Harrison who wanted to produce art pottery for a specialist market rather than mass-produced work for general commercial sale.
+Linthorpe village was once home to the famed Linthorpe Pottery, where noted designer and Orientalist, Christopher Dresser was employed.
+The pottery was founded in 1879 by local landowner, John Harrison who wanted to produce art pottery for specialist markets rather than mass-produced work for general sale.